syncfusion-content/windowsforms-docs/WindowsForms/SfToolTip/Overview.md

 Text
 </td>
 <td>
-To set the text to be displayed in the tooltip item.
+Sets the text to be displayed in the tooltip item.
 </td>
 </tr>
 <tr>